dmhacker/conflation/README.md

 Unlike `std::sync::mpsc` channels, `conflation::sync::mpmc` channels are
 multi-producer and multi-consumer.
-If multiple receivers are used, then this channel will function identically to a work-stealing queue, only that work submitted with the same key can potentially be conflated in transit.
+If multiple receivers are used, then this channel will function identically to a work-sharing queue, only that work submitted with the same key can potentially be conflated in transit.

 ## Planned Additions